DaniilGurski/u03-compatibility-quiz/README.md

 # Same Wave
 The cool and quirky conversation starter or when you want to find out if you and your partner agrees on something.

 Take turns answering quirky questions - are you on the same wavelength?
-A fun conversation starterf or couples, friends, and anyone who wants to see how well they really know each other.
+A fun conversation starter for couples, friends, and anyone who wants to see how well they really know each other.

 Same Wave is a game for anyone curious about compatibility.